carenaudo/Menipy/docs/guides/image_processing.md

     *   `Type`: The type of thresholding (e.g., Binary, Binary Inverse, Truncate, To Zero, To Zero Inverse).
 -   **Sobel/Scharr**: Gradient-based methods for detecting edges.
 Configurable `Kernel Size` for the Sobel operator.
 -   **Laplacian**: A second-order derivative operator for edge detection.
 Configurable `Kernel Size`.
--   **Active Contour (Snakes)**: (Planned/Under Development) An iterative method to refine contours to sub-pixel accuracy, often requiring an initial contour.
+-   **Active Contour (Snakes)**: An iterative method to refine contours to sub-pixel accuracy, often requiring an initial contour.
+The underlying implementation uses `skimage.segmentation.active_contour`.

 ### Common Preprocessing: